TuotHash/magic-calling-mirror/README.md

 receive video calls effortlessly.
 Built for kiosk-style installs in a hallway, kitchen, or living room.

+> **Disclaimer:** This project contains code written with AI assistance.
+> Review before deploying to anything you care about.

 ## What it is

 - **Web client** (Svelte 5 + TypeScript): a full-screen, kiosk-friendly